Dararith-ux/Internet-of-Thing-Team-5/Lab6/README.md

 ## Academic Integrity Note

-This lab should reflect my own wiring, code implementation, testing, and understanding of the RFID attendance workflow.
+This lab should reflect my team wiring, code implementation, testing, and understanding of the RFID attendance workflow.
 Any external MicroPython drivers, Firestore examples, or SD card references used in the project should be understood, adapted properly, and credited when required.

 ---